-The first floor bathroom window in plot 1 shall be fitted with obscure glass before the dwellings hereby permitted are brought into use, and the obscure glazing shall be permanently retained in position thereafter.

-Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 1995 (as amended) (or an order revoking and re-enacting that Order, with or without modification), no windows shall be constructed at first floor level on the east and west elevations of the dwellings hereby permitted without planning permission being granted by the Local Planning

-Authority in respect of an application made for that purpose.
+The dwelling on plot 1 shall not be occupied until the first floor bathroom window in plot 1 has been fitted with obscure glass and the obscure glazing shall be permanently retained in position thereafter.
+Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 1995 (as amended) (or an order revoking and re-enacting that Order, with or without modification), no windows shall be constructed at first floor level on the east and west elevations of the dwellings hereby permitted without planning permission being granted by the Local Planning Authority in respect of an application made for that purpose.